-We moved up to the mountains of northern Arizona where I’ve completed three of the book projects that often culminate from my tendency to work in series that turn into actual stories.
-They’re all storybooks–two for grown-ups and one for children.
-Each has won placement in book festivals in San Francisco and London–the highest placed being “An Idiot’s Tale: The Lost Writings of Rapunzel” which won first place in the short story category at the London Book Festival in 2013.
+We moved up to the mountains of northern Arizona where I’ve completed four of the book projects that often culminate from my tendency to work in image series that turn into actual stories.
+They’re all storybooks—two for grown-ups and two for children.
+Three of them have won placement in book festivals in San Francisco and London.
+The highest placed was “An Idiot’s Tale: The Lost Writings of Rapunzel” which won in London for “Best Story Never Told”.

 My images come up through dreams or imagination and the process of doing the art is one of benign exorcism to get them out of my head.
 I’m a storyteller by nature, through words and pictures.
 Some stories can be told through one picture and others may unfold through a series of them.

-I’m currently studying oil painting with contemporary figurative painter, Paul Abbott, and working on another book project.
+I’m currently studying oil painting with contemporary figurative painter, Paul Abbott.
 I’ve designed dozens of products, available through my studio, which can be accessed through this site.
 Being a “fine art” artist with a “graphic arts” heart, I long to connect my pictures with the people they speak to, beyond the bounds of the fine art world.
 The most important moments to me are when non-art people describe getting one of my pictures stuck in their heads.

 To receive updates and interact with my work please visit the MoonLogic Press Facebook Page.

 Robin Lieske (LIS-key)